-Create a modern website for Columbia University’s newest campus that would alert target audiences with relevant information about enhanced degree programs, state of the art laboratories, and free wellness and education resources for people of all ages.
-The website also needed to demonstrate how the University was meeting community benefits agreements (CBAs) signed with the city of New York.
-And finally, it had to be built to support our content strategy and its back-end had to be manageable by a low-tech savvy editorial team.
+Create modern website for Columbia University’s newest campus that would alert target audiences with relevant information about enhanced degree programs, state of the art laboratories, and free wellness and education resources for people of all ages.

-- Engineering team works in agile while client and stakeholders work in waterfall
+- Manage project with engineering team that works in Agile, while client and stakeholders work in Waterfall.

-- Coordinating an external design agency with our internal cross-functional team
+- Coordinate external design agency with in-house cross-functional team.

-- Worked with project manager to create the user story in Jira
+- Partnered with Project Manager to create the user story in Jira

-- Provided product requirements for both front and back end features
+- Provided product requirements for both front-end and back-end features

 - Settled on a Drupal-based content management system